-- I. The development of provincial indicators facilitated by the Presidency, Department of Planning, Monitoring and Evaluation (DPME) and Economic Development Department (EDD) - 2.
-The establishment of provincial foreign nationals task teams - 3.
-Setting aside 30% for the procurement programme - 4.
-National Informal Business Upliftment Strategy - 5.
-Concept document for the Business Rescue Strategy - 6.
-Cooperatives Development Model - 7.
-Centres for Entrepreneurship a) STRATEGIC OBJECTIVES, PERFORMANCE INDICATORS, PLANNED TARGETS AND ACTUAL ACHIEVEMENTS PROGRAMMETWO: COOPERATIVES DEVELOPMENT Strategic Programme Actual Planned target Actual achievement Deviation from planned Comment on variances objectives performance achievement 2015/16 2015/16 target for 2015/16 indicator 2014/15 To facilitate An increase N/A 3 cooperatives 23 cooperatives were 20 additional cooperatives The department collaborated with radical economic in the linked to market identified across the were linked to market various partners, mostly in the transformation establishment value-chains country and linked to the value-chains agricultural sector, to link cooperatives through of Cooperatives (manufacturing, market value-chains in rural areas with market value-chains increased linked to market agro-processing, participation value-chains energy, of small construction businesses and clothing and cooperatives in textile) the mainstream An increase in N/A 9 incubators The department could not The department could The Incubation Support economy the number to support deliver on the target as the not deliver on the target Programme (ISP) remained under the of incubators cooperatives delivery tools were outside as the delivery tools were budget vote of the dti supporting the department's control out of the department's cooperatives control a) STRATEGIC OBJECTIVES, PE RFORMANCE NNED TARGETS AND ACT Strategic objectives Programme performance indicator Actual achievement 2014/15 Planned target Actual achievement 2015/16 Deviation from planned target for 2015/16 Comment on variances To facilitate radical economic transformation through increased participation of small businesses and cooperatives in the mainstream Development of amendments to the National Small Business Act N/A Consultation and tabling of proposed amendments consultations about the amendments to the National Small Business Act as amended in 2004 but the proposed amendments were not tabled in Parliament as planned The proposed amendments were not tabled in Parliament as planned The stakeholder consultation process took longer than planned and delayed the consolidation and tabling of the proposed amendments to the National Small Business Act economy Number of primary cooperatives receiving funding, training and access to markets N/A 214 primary cooperatives receiving funding, training and access to markets 473 primary cooperatives received funding and training support.
+- 1. The development of provincial indicators facilitated by the Presidency, Department of Planning, Monitoring and Evaluation (DPME) and Economic Development Department (EDD) - The establishment of provincial foreign nationals task teams 2. - Setting aside 30% for the procurement programme 3. - National Informal Business Upliftment Strategy 4. - Concept document for the Business Rescue Strategy 5. - Cooperatives Development Model 6. - Centres for Entrepreneurship 7.

+Table 10: Performance against strategic objectives for the 2015/16 financial year a) STRATEGIC OBJECTIVES, PERFORMANCE INDICATORS, PLANNED TARGETS AND ACTUAL ACHIEVEMENTS PROGRAMME TWO: COOPERATIVES DEVELOPMENT Strategic Programme Actual Planned target Actual achievement Deviation from planned Comment on variances objectives performance achievement 2015/16 2015/16 target for 2015/16 indicator 2014/15 To facilitate An increase N/A 3 cooperatives 23 cooperatives were 20 additional cooperatives The department collaborated with radical economic in the linked to market identified across the were linked to market various partners, mostly in the transformation establishment value-chains country and linked to the value-chains agricultural sector, to link cooperatives through of Cooperatives (manufacturing, market value-chains in rural areas with market value-chains increased linked to market agro-processing, participation value-chains energy, of small construction businesses and clothing and cooperatives in textile) the mainstream An increase in N/A 9 incubators The department could not The department could The Incubation Support economy the number to support deliver on the target as the not deliver on the target Programme (ISP) remained under the of incubators cooperatives delivery tools were outside as the delivery tools were budget vote of the dti supporting the department's control out of the department's cooperatives control a) STRATEGIC ------------------ -- ------------- -- -- --- -- -- -- PROGRAMMET WO: COOPERATIVES DEV Strategic Programme Actual Planned target Actual achievement Deviation from planned Comment on variances objectives performance achievement 2015/16 2015/16 target for 2015/16 indicator 2014/15 To facilitate Development N/A Consultation and The department The proposed The stakeholder consultation process radical economic of amendments tabling of proposed conducted stakeholder amendments were not took longer than planned and delayed transformation to the National amendments consultations about the tabled in Parliament as the consolidation and tabling of the through Small Business amendments to the planned proposed amendments to the National increased Act National Small Business Small Business Act participation Act as amended in of small 2004 but the proposed businesses and amendments were not cooperatives in tabled in Parliament as the mainstream planned economy Number of primary cooperatives receiving funding, training and access to markets N/A 214 primary cooperatives receiving funding, training and access to markets 473 primary cooperatives received funding and training support.
 246 primary cooperatives received funding and 227 primary cooperatives received training An additional 259 primary cooperatives were supported Due to a higher demand for support services, the department assisted more cooperatives nationally with training, funding and access to markets.
-The higher demand for support services, resulted in a motivation for and conceptualisation of the Enterprise Incubation Programme to cater for access to markets in the 2016/17 FY and beyond Number of secondary cooperatives funded N/A I secondary cooperative receiving funding, training and access to markets I secondary cooperative received funding and 2 secondary cooperatives received training support The department did not provide secondary cooperatives with access to markets The department partially achieved this target and could not provide secondary cooperatives with access to markets.
+The higher demand for support services, resulted in a motivation for and conceptualisation of the Enterprise Incubation Programme to cater for access to markets in the 2016/17 FY and beyond Number of secondary cooperatives funded N/A I secondary cooperative receiving funding, training and access to markets secondary cooperative received funding and secondary cooperatives received training support The department did not provide secondary cooperatives with access to markets The department partially achieved this target and could not provide secondary cooperatives with access to markets.
 The department motivated for and conceptualised the Enterprise Incubation Programme to cater for access to markets in the 2016/17 FY and beyond.